-Studio 3T’s Role Manager makes it easy to assign built-in roles and user-defined roles.
+Studio 3T’s Role Manager makes it easy to assign built-in roles and user-defined roles and list MongoDB users by role.
+But first, let’s look at a few basic concepts.

 A privilege is the foundation of a MongoDB role.
 It is made up of a resource and actions.